Understanding Cyber Insurance: What’s Covered and What Isn’t

 Device Damage ("Bricking")

-Some malware can corrupt hardware so severely that devices can no longer be used.
+Some malware can irreparably damage hardware.
 This rider helps cover:

 Technology Errors & Omissions (E&O)

-If you provide IT services or software, this addition helps if a fault in your product or service leads to a client’s loss or damage.
+If you provide IT services or software, this coverage applies when a fault in your product or service causes client loss or damage.

 What Cyber Insurance Often Doesn’t Include

-Knowing what your insurance doesn’t cover is as critical as knowing what it does.
-Here are some of the most common exclusions that often catch small business owners off guard.
+Understanding what your insurance does not cover is as important as knowing what it does.
+Below are common exclusions that often surprise small business owners.

 Lapses in Security Practices